analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 9. Your "PICO" debugger is now ready to use with the MAX78002EVKIT.

-# Powering & Connecting to the Evaluation Kit
+# Powering and Connecting to the Evaluation Kit

 ## Power Supply
 The MAX78002EVKIT requires an external 5V supply power supply.
 A 5V wall adapter is supplied in the box.
 To power the board, connect the 5V adapter to the "5V IN" barrel jack input J1.
-The "5V" status LED (D2) should turn on.
+The  should turn on.

 TODO: Pic of J1

 SW1 is the power switch for the board.
 With 5VIN supplied, flip the switch to power the rest of the board.
-The "1V1 CNN" (D4) and "3V3" (D3) status LEDs will turn on and can be used to verify the board is powered on successfully.
+The "5V" status LED (D2), "1V1 CNN" (D4), and "3V3" (D3) status LEDs will turn on and can be used to verify the board is powered on successfully.

 TODO:  pic of status LEDs.